Liver transplantation: Contraindications

+Other conditions, including hemodynamic instability requiring vasopressor support, large liver cancers or those with invasion to blood vessels, intrahepatic cholangiocarcinoma, frailty, fulminant liver failure with suspected brain injury, alcohol use disorder with recent alcohol consumption, cigarette smoking, inadequate social support, and nonadherence to medical management may disqualify someone from liver transplantation, however these cases are usually evaluated by the multi-disciplinary transplant team on an individual basis.

 Risks/complications

 Graft rejection

 After a liver transplantation, immune-mediated rejection (also known as rejection) of the allograft may happen at any time.
 Rejection may present with lab findings: elevated AST, ALT, GGT; abnormal liver function values such as prothrombin time, ammonia level, bilirubin level, albumin concentration; and abnormal blood glucose.
-Physical findings may include encephalopathy, jaundice, bruising and bleeding tendency.
-Other nonspecific presentation may include malaise, anorexia, muscle ache, low fever, slight increase in white blood count and graft-site tenderness.
+Physical findings may include encephalopathy, jaundice, bruising, and a bleeding tendency.
+Other nonspecific presentations may include malaise, anorexia, muscle aches, low fever, slight increase in white blood count, and graft-site tenderness.

 Three types of graft rejection may occur: hyperacute rejection, acute rejection, and chronic rejection.